elyas-shas/RNN-Image-Classification/README.md

 RNN is used for classifying handwritten digits.

-Click here to see the notebook.
+<a href="https://github.com/elyas-shas/RNN-Image-Classification/blob/main/RNN%20MNIST.ipynb">, Click here to see the notebook</a>